 2. Automate Preventive Maintenance

 Preventive maintenance often takes a back seat to reactive problems because of priority.
-Ultimately though, we do not get around to completing all of the maintenance projects for our buildings because of a lack of time and money.
-We spend a large part of our days entering data, delegating tasks and looking for information instead of actually fixing problems.
-Lack of access to information is the largest contributor to inefficiency in building management today, and this is what causes us to end up right back in that reactive maintenance cycle.
+Ultimately though, we don't get around to completing all of the maintenance projects for our buildings because of a lack of time and money.
+We spend large parts of our days entering data, responding to immediate tasks and looking for information instead of actually fixing problems.
+Lack of access to this information is the largest contributor to inefficiency in building management today, and this is what causes us to end up right back in that reactive maintenance cycle.
 By getting access to the building information you need and setting up preventative maintenance cycles in a facility management software, you'll be one step ahead in your planning and you'll be even one step closer to saving time and money, too.

-Looking to continue the upward trend?
-Learn how a software solution like AkitaBox can help you efficiently track maintenance activities and track what's important to your team by watching a short video demo.
+Looking for more ways to cut costs?
+Learn how a software solution like AkitaBox can help you efficiently log maintenance activities and track what's important to your team by watching a short video demo.